Annual Reconciliation of New Bankruptcy Case and Adversary Proceedings Filings – North Carolina Middle Bankruptcy

 Give us 20 minutes to get your feedback by participating in a focus group discussion.

-SharePoint in the Judiciary – Texas Southern District and the AO
+SharePoint in the Judiciary – AO

 Provide an overview of SharePoint online with a potential demonstration of a use case within a Bankruptcy Court.